 Different types of soil have different watering needs.
 For example, sandy soil needs more frequent watering than clay soil, but in shorter bursts.
 That is because the roots in sandy soil absorb water faster, and there is a risk of draining.

 When you use an automatic sprinkler, you can water late at night or just before sun comes up, so the water doesn’t evaporate.
 Many manufacturers offer ultra-efficient sprinkler heads for improved pressurization.

 Trusted fertilizers prevent weeds and strengthen lawn roots.
 They also protect your lawn from fungus and improve drought tolerance

 If you want to decrease the amount of grass on your property, consider adding more trees and shrubs.
 Your property will be smaller and easier to manage.

-Eco-friendly lawn care reduces your environmental footprint and produces long-term health for your landscape.
+Trusted lawn care reduces your environmental footprint and produces long-term health for your landscape.
 At Go Green Lawn Services, we create thick, green lawns in Chester Springs and the surrounding areas, while also contributing to a healthier planet.
-As a leader in the green lawn care movement, we take pride in getting stellar results in a safe, eco-friendly manner.
+As a leader in the green lawn care movement, we take pride in getting stellar results in a safe, Trusted manner.